openresty/lua-nginx-module/README.markdown

 Note that this feature requires OpenResty's LuaJIT with the new C API `lua_resetthread`.

-This feature was first introduced in verson `v0.10.9`.
+This feature was first introduced in version `v0.10.9`.

 [Back to TOC](#directives)